We’ve never been in favor of guesswork.

 When we dig deeper into coaching techniques, we see a lot of variety, and we love it.
 In spite of that, we’re also seeing an overwhelming reliance on the basics: Sales enablement / training (80%), team meetings (65%), and weekly one-on-ones (62%).
 We’re very happy to see call recording and review close behind (59%) but given the heightened challenge of rep retention and capacity, we’d recommend digging in and working more closely with reps to confront the variables haunting the industry.

-Kaia, Outreach’s conversation intelligence tool, provides real-time support during phone calls and video meetings, moving deals 19% faster and boosting win rates by 41%.
+Kaia, Outreach’s conversation intelligence software, provides real-time support during phone calls and video meetings, moving deals 19% faster and boosting win rates by 41%.

 You can’t coach without a game plan.
 Overall, most of our respondents (33%) report reps struggling with opportunity management — an excellent place to start when coaching.
 But this is also just something to add to the list of disconnects.
 When we zero in on just sales staff, they cite closing (26%) and hosting & managing sales calls (21%) as their top concerns.
 Opportunity management (18%) is much less concerning for sellers.